akasot4/tfx/docs/guide/trainer.md

 ## Generic Trainer

-To better support native Keras, we proposed a generic trainer which allows any TensorFlow training loop in TFX Trainer in addition to tf.estimator.
-For details, please see the
-[RFC for generic trainer](https://github.com/tensorflow/community/blob/master/rfcs/20200117-tfx-generic-trainer.md).
+Generic trainer allows any TensorFlow training loop in TFX Trainer in addition to tf.estimator, e.g., Keras support.
+For details, please see the [RFC for generic trainer](https://github.com/tensorflow/community/blob/master/rfcs/20200117-tfx-generic-trainer.md).

-### Configuring a Trainer Component with a generic executor
+### Configuring Trainer Component with GenericExecutor

-Typical pipeline Python DSL code looks like this:
+Typical pipeline Python DSL code for generic Trainer would look like below:

 ```python
 from tfx.components import Trainer